Ircam-WAM/improtech-website/pages/Program.md

 #### Keynote talk : Perception, embodiment, and expressivity in human and computer improvisation
 George Tzanetakis

+The majority of research in computer systems for composition and improvisation has been based on symbolic representations and follows a stylistic imitation paradigm.
+There are some inherent limitations to these approaches that are especially apparent in the context of improvisation.
+After a brief overview of existing approaches I will argue that in order to create more effective improvisation systems it is critical to integrate perception, embodiment, and expressivity and also consider audio representations.
+This integration will be motivated using specific examples from human, computer, and human-computer improvisation scenarios.
+It is my hope that this exploration will help us better understand and appreciate the complexity of music improvisation and inspire future research that considers perception, embodiment, and expressivity.

 ##### 10:15
 #### It Ain’t Over Till Its Over: Theory of Mind, Social Intelligence and Improvising Machines
 Ian Gold and Eric Lewis